aliumujib/Bankable/readme.md

 ### Goals
 - Significantly improve the UX of USSD in terms of accessibility and aesthetics.
-- Achieve very lean APK size
+- Achieve very lean APK size, currently at 6.3 MB with 2 bank integrations, can't go up much more than that even if we added more banks because we'd be adding only new contracts for the bank, and an SVG logo image for each bank.
 - Make intelligent use of Hover's SDK (Cut some corners though, for speed 🤣)
 - Aggregate USSD banking services in one place so the user doesn't have to remember them all.